TransBioInfoLab/MethReg/README.md

 ## Installation

-You can install the MethReg from GitHub with:
+You can install the MethReg from Bioconductor with:

 ``` r
 BiocManager::install("MethReg")